node-dot-cpp/memory-safe-cpp/library/doc/dezombiefy-iterators.md

 ====================

 Glosary for this doc:
-* invalid memory access: access to memory that has not been allocated, or that belong to an object different of the intended.
+* invalid memory: memory that has not been allocated, or worse, that belongs to someone else.
-* containment: don't allow any invalid memory access.
-Allows to access either valid memory or null dereference.
-* safe zombie state: property of safe object, that access after the destructor is contained.
-* safe zero state: property of a safe object, that access for an non-constructed instance, layed over zeroed memory, is contained.
+* zombie instance: an object instance whose destructor has already been called.
+* zeroed instance: an object instance whose memory layout has been zeroed.

 The problem described here afect iterators of `vector` and `string`, but analisys focus on `vector` because accessing a zombie complex type inside a `vector` adds a little extra complexity than accessing just characters in `string`.